 Some of the poses are:

 This pose brings awareness to the spine and reduces pressure on the discs between vertebrae.
-Sit with legs crossed and place hands behind head.
+Sit with legs crossed and place hands behind your head.
 Lean forward, keeping shoulders over hips.
 Breathe deeply and look down at the navel.
 Slowly inhale and exhale while raising your buttocks off the ground.
 Hold for 5-15 seconds.
 Repeat twice.

 This pose strengthens core muscles and builds muscle tone in the abdominal area.
-Begin lying face down on the mat and bring your knees under the chest.
+Begin lying face down on the mat and bring your knees under your chest.
 It is best to hold your arms straight out in front of you.
 Lift hips off the ground and hold for 30 seconds.
 Switch sides and repeat.

 🔹Side plank pose

-To do this pose, lie on the left side with the right elbow bent 90 degrees, palm facing up, fingers pointing away from the shoulder.
+To do this pose, lie on the left side with the right elbow bent 90 degrees, palm facing up, and fingers pointing away from the shoulder.
 Place left foot flat on the floor and extend right arm straight out in line with the floor.
 Hold for 30 seconds.
 Repeat on the opposite side.